IntelligentImaging/CRL-2025-MAS/README.md

 # CRL-2025-MAS
+## Multi-atlas segmentation using the CRL2025 Atlas
+This repository contains scripts and extra CRKIT tools used for a Fetal T2W reconstruction pipeline.
+By default, this pipeline uses the CRL2025 T2W Atlas as reference images to perform multi-atlas segmentation (MAS).<br>
+ANTs[^ANTS] is used to perform non-rigid registrations of template to target images before segmentation.<br>
+Segmentation[^STAPLE] is performed using Probabilistic GMM STAPLE available in the Computational Radiology Lab Toolkit, CRKIT.

-# Multi-atlas segmnetation (MAS) pipeline script usage
+## Pipeline script usage
-* First, rigidly register T2-weighted reconstructions to CRL atlas space with your registration tool of choice.
+* First rigidly register T2-weighted reconstructions to CRL atlas space with your registration tool of choice.

 Command:
 `sh MAS-pipeline.sh [Imagelist] [OutputDir] [MaxThreads]`<br>